SaikrishnaPanda/dummyirctc/README.md

-Sure, I've made some corrections to the grammar and formatting for you:

 # dummyirctc
 This project is to prepare a dummy IRCTC which provides services such as Train Schedule Check, Ticket Booking, PNR Status Check, Catering Order, and Delivery Status Check.